LadyNeowen/The-Sheldon-Game/README.md

 The images are clickable and enlarge upon being hovered over.

 Further down there are two empty boxes, one to the left and one to the right.
-The one to the left has a green border, and the one to the right has a red border.
+The one to the left has a yellow border, and the one to the right has a black border.
-Underneath these two empty boxes you have the score area where the words Your Score followed by a green number, and underneath another line of Computers Score and a red number.
+Underneath these two empty boxes you have the score area where the words Your Score followed by a yellow number, and underneath another line of Computers Score and a black number.
 These are the indicators of which box belongs to whom.
-The green box and the green number, represents the users choice, and vice versa for the computer but while using red as its indicator.
+The yellow box and the yellow number, represents the users choice, and vice versa for the computer but while using black as its indicator.

-Below the score area there is a red button with the text "Reload game" which while hovered over has a pointer marker, and when pressed, refreshes the whole page and the game itself.
+Below the score area there is a yellow button with the text "Reload game" which while hovered over has a pointer marker, and when pressed, refreshes the whole page and the game itself.

 Above the button there is also a invisible div with the game over message that presents itself after either the user or the computer exceeds a score > 3.
 With the text 'Game Over! - Oh would you look at that?
 You actually won.
 Kudos.' if the user wins, or 'Game Over! - Unsurprisingly, you have lost.' if the computer wins.